JB Pritzker: Hillary Clinton's 2008 and 2016 presidential campaigns

+Relationship with Rod Blagojevich

-Governor Rod Blagojevich appointed Pritzker to chair the Illinois Human Rights Commission.
-He held that position from 2003 to 2006.
-After he left the chairmanship, Blagojevich appointed former White House counsel and federal judge Abner J. Mikva to succeed him.
+Illinois Governor Rod Blagojevich appointed Pritzker to chair the Illinois Human Rights Commission in 2003.
+He held that position until 2006.
+After Pritzker left the chairmanship, Blagojevich appointed former White House counsel and federal judge Abner J. Mikva to succeed him.

-In the 2008 presidential election, Pritzker served as national co-chair of Hillary Clinton's campaign.
-He was a delegate to the 2008 Democratic National Convention and the 2016 Democratic National Convention.
-He supported Barack Obama in the 2008 general election and helped bring the Clinton and Obama campaigns in Illinois together.

-In May 2017, the Chicago Tribune published an 11-minute FBI wiretap of Pritzker and Blagojevich in 2008 discussing campaign contributions and options for Pritzker to be appointed to statewide office.
-At the time, Pritzker was described as a "businessman with political ambitions".
-On the tapes, Blagojevich asked Pritzker if he would like to be appointed state treasurer, to which Pritzker, who has a background in finance, responded, "Yeah, that's the one I would want."
-Pritzker's general election opponent Governor Bruce Rauner and Pritzker's Democratic primary opponents took issue with his conduct.
-Pritzker responded to the allegations: "I've not been accused of any wrongdoing.
+A controversial phone call between Pritzker and Blagojevich, which was recorded on an FBI wiretap, took place during the 2008 corruption scandal.
+The Chicago Tribune described Pritzker at the time as a "businessman with political ambitions".
+On the call, Blagojevich asked Pritzker whether he would like to be appointed state treasurer, to which Pritzker responded, "Yeah, that's the one I would want."
+He and Blagojevich also discussed filling Barack Obama's U.S. Senate seat, with Pritzker saying that appointing then-Secretary of State Jesse White would "cover you on the African-American thing" and that he was the "least offensive" Black candidate.

+After the Tribune released the recording during the 2018 gubernatorial election, Governor Bruce Rauner and Pritzker's Democratic primary opponents criticized his conduct.
+Pritzker responded: "I've not been accused of any wrongdoing.
 I have not done anything wrong."
 Law enforcement made no allegations of wrongdoing against Pritzker, and he has said: "over decades of my life, I have been doing public service, and the opportunity to continue to do public service as treasurer of the state was something that had been brought up, and so there was a conversation about that."
-Pritzker later apologized for a number of controversial and incendiary comments he made in that conversation.
-He and Blagojevich discussed filling Barack Obama's U.S. Senate seat, with Pritzker saying that appointing then-Secretary of State Jesse White would "cover you on the African-American thing" and that he was the "least offensive" candidate.
-After the tape was released, White continued to support Pritzker in his 2018 gubernatorial campaign and accepted his apology, saying he knew "where his heart is" and "I consider him a very good friend".
+Pritzker later apologized for certain comments he made in the recorded conversation.
+After the recording was released, White continued to support Pritzker in his 2018 gubernatorial campaign and accepted his apology, saying he knew "where his heart is" and "I consider him a very good friend".